I’ve recently had quite a few people contact me and ask how my career as a make up artist began, so here is a little insight into my journey…

 My aim for my first year of running my own business and being successfully self employed, was to achieve a realistic salary and work hard BUT play harder!
 I really made the most of being my own boss!
 No more needing to request time off, request shift swaps, using up holiday allowance on my client bookings or trying to juggle an exhausting schedule of airport shift patterns!
 I enjoyed holiday’s abroad and was able to do a lot of nice things in addition to making my first year of freelance a great success!
 It really was worth it.

 Now that I am firmly established in my business, my freelance career continues to grow in leaps and bounds.
 It is above and beyond my expectations.
-I have enjoyed meeting hundreds of new clients, working on TV (The BRIT Awards was a real highlight) and running tuition workshops.
+I have enjoyed meeting hundreds of new clients, working on TV (The BRIT Awards was a real highlight) and running masterclasses.

 If you have a dream, make sure you follow it!